 A tall, icy glass of yellow (or pink!) lemonade is refreshing and terrific no matter what time of year.
 However, it does have particular benefits when consumed on a super hot, super sticky summer day.

-Lemonade Day celebrates the long-standing tradition of drinking lemonade and opening lemonade stands.
+National Lemonade Day celebrates the long-standing tradition of drinking lemonade and opening lemonade stands.
 It encourages others to celebrate too, by supporting these children in their business.
-Whether it’s for a charity cause or for that very special thing that child wants to earn for themselves, Lemonade Day is all about drinking lemonade and having a good time.
+Whether it’s for a charity cause or for that very special thing that child wants to earn for themselves, National Lemonade Day is all about drinking lemonade and having a good time.

-History of Lemonade Day
+History of National Lemonade Day

 Lemonade stands have been a traditional American pastime, but when did this tradition start?
 Lemonade has always been a popular beverage since its invention, and children benefit from lemonade stands by learning many things about how to open and fun a business.